zenhack/iron-blogger2/README.md

 At which point, the application will be available at
 <http://localhost:5000>.

-###Static assets

-Static assets are managed via Bower (http://bower.io) and can be installed with the command `bower install`.
-This helps keep our standard css/js/font libraries orderly.

-Bower itself can be installed with `npm install bower`

 The `bloggers.yml` file used by the old iron blogger software can be